 What makes SCRAP•ARTS•MUSIC different from other percussion-based shows?

-SCRAP•ARTS•MUSIC is a Vancouver-based project that channels both the Intensity of Urban Living and the Natural Energy of the Rocky Mountains.
+SCRAP•ARTS•MUSIC is a Victoria-based project that channels both the Intensity of Urban Living and the Natural Energy of the Salish Sea.

 SCRAP•ARTS•MUSIC is rooted in a GREEN eco-message: